-While Reynold’s cause of death was determined to be a stroke, there is indeed such a thing as broken heart syndrome, or as it’s more formally known, takotsubo cardiomyopathy.
-The condition is induced by extreme stress, which leads to a temporary disruption of the heart’s normal pumping function.
-The failure of the heart muscle is severe, but it’s typically short-term.
+More formally known as takotsubo cardiomyopathy, broken heart syndrome is a condition that’s induced by extreme stress, which leads to a temporary disruption of the heart’s normal pumping function.
+The failure of the heart muscle has variable degrees of severity in people ranging from mild to severe, but it’s typically short-term.
 With proper medical treatment, most patients experience a complete recovery within a few days or weeks.

-Symptoms include sudden, intense chest pain and shortness of breath, and as such, the condition is often mistaken for a heart attack.
-In fact, tests show dramatic changes in rhythm and cardiac markers that are typical of a heart attack.
-But unlike a heart attack, there is no evidence of blocked heart arteries.
+However, unlike a heart attack, there’s no evidence of blocked heart arteries.
 The “stunning” effects of broken heart syndrome reverse quickly without any lasting damage to the heart.

-“When a patient comes in to the ER with these symptoms, an ultrasound and bloodwork may indicate a heart attack,” explains Dr. Romanelli.
-“But these tests are not definitive.
-Any patient with worrisome test results needs to undergo a cardiac catheterization, where a thin, flexible tube is inserted through the blood vessels and into the heart to identify problems.
+“When a patient comes into the ER with these symptoms, an ultrasound and bloodwork may indicate a heart attack,” explains Dr. Romanelli.
+“But these tests aren’t definitive.
+Any patient with worrisome test results needs to undergo a cardiac catheterization, where a thin, flexible tube is inserted through the blood vessels and into the heart to assure there is no blockage of the coronary arteries (the arteries that provide blood flow to the heart muscle).
 If there are no signs of heart disease, blood clots or blockages, we’re able to diagnose broken heart syndrome.”

 The condition can be life-threatening in some cases, but the good news is that most people make a full recovery.
-Treatment is similar to that for heart failure, including blood thinners, ACE inhibitors and beta blockers.
-An ongoing series of ultrasounds are then utilized to monitor a patient’s progress.
+Treatment is similar to that for heart failure, including beta blockers; ACEI/ARB/ARNI; diuretics, sometimes called water pulls; SGL2 inhibitors, which lower blood sugar levels; and blood thinners, when appropriate and tolerated.
+An ongoing series of ultrasounds are then used to monitor a patient’s progress.

-Dr. Romanelli urges all of her patients to take any signs of a potential heart attack very seriously.
-“It’s critical to never ignore symptoms,” she says.
+“It’s critical to never ignore symptoms,” says Dr. Romanelli.
 “Women are especially prone to delaying medical attention so as not to be a bother or disrupt family activities.
-I tell my female patients, we’re no good to our families if we’re not here.
+I tell my female patients that we’re no good to our families if we’re not here.
 A couple of hours spent checking if you’re okay is nothing compared to the lifetime your family would have to live without you.
 I say it over and over and over again.
 Don’t ignore your symptoms.”

 If you or someone you know is experiencing the symptoms of a heart attack, seek help immediately by calling 911.
 Acting fast at the first sign of symptoms can save your life and limit damage to your heart.